commonprefix/website/blog/battle-of-blockchains.md

 With the use of VDFs, PoS blockchains can defend against posterior safety attacks in dynamic settings.
 Still, the security of PoS protocols employing VDFs does not match those of PoW.
-For example, imagine Satoshi Nakamoto bootstrapped Bitcoin in 2009 and, at that point, they controlled more than 50% of the power invested in Bitcoin (a very reasonable assumption!).
-Today, Satoshi most probably cannot override the Bitcoin blockchain (i.e., replace it with a longer one), as this would entail them maintaining the majority of power on average throughout the execution of Bitcoin (from 2009 until now).
+For example, imagine if Satoshi Nakamoto bootstrapped Bitcoin in 2009 and, at that point, they controlled more than 50% of the power invested in Bitcoin (a very reasonable assumption!).
+Today, Satoshi most probably cannot override the Bitcoin blockchain (i.e., replace it with a longer one), as this would entail them maintaining the majority of power, on average, throughout the execution of Bitcoin (from 2009 until now).
 Let us now imagine the same scenario in a PoS-VDF blockchain where the entity that bootstraps the protocol has an initial advantage and can privately